 I'm going to start with the last recording, when our family got together in 1988 in Eckley Colorado, where Pappy spent the last 3 years of his life.
 This was the last tape made, but it describes their early genealogy and family background, so perhaps it makes sense to present that first.
 Carolyn (my Mom) convinced Pappy, Mary, and Alberta (Mary's sister), to sit down and describe their ancestry and their childhood.
 They were in their mid 80's, and we wanted to get this information before they passed.
 Carolyn asks questions and directs the conversation throughout the recording.
 She is the first voice you hear, asking her parents how old they are, when and where they were born, etc. The information is slow in coming, really slow.
-The hour long conversation could probably be compressed into a few pages of written text - and in fact I tried to do just that (see below).
+The hour long conversation could be compressed into a couple pages of written text - and in fact I tried to do that below.

 My Mom calls Pappy Daddy, as she should, since he is her Dad, but Mary, his wife, also calls him Daddy, and Mary's sister Alberta (Birdy) also calls him Daddy.
 He is indeed a dominating, patriarchal figure.
-Rarely, you might hear my aunt Sylvia (Carolyn's older sister), Monti (Sylvia's husband), Tony (Carolyn's second husband), and young Alice.
+Rarely, you might hear my aunt Sylvia (Carolyn's older sister), Monti (Sylvia's husband), Tony (Carolyn's second husband), and young Alice (my sister).
 I'm sure it was my tape recorder, and yet I am not in the recording at all.
 Perhaps I was hiding in another room.
-If you don't want to listen to all the audio, you can click on my summary.
+If you don't want to listen to all the audio, you can read my summary below.
 It doesn't contain all the personal anecdotes, but it has the vital information.
-Family Background and More Talk or my abbreviated transcript
+Family Background and More Talk.